 The Best Cities for Fall Train Travel

-Many consider Boston and the entire New England area to be at its most beautiful in the fall, when the leaves put on a spectacular show.
-The colorful palette provides the perfect backdrop for walking the city’s famous Freedom Trail, which doubles as a foliage tour in the fall, and admiring the city’s historic architecture in beautiful Boston Common.
-And because the weather is still mild and the crowds thinner, fall is the perfect time to enjoy Faneuil Hall Marketplace, the city’s historic waterfront, packed full of shops with various harvest goodies and unique fall-themed gifts.
+Many consider Boston and the entire New England area to be at its most beautiful in the fall when the leaves put on a spectacular show.
+The color palette provides the perfect backdrop for walking the city’s famous Freedom Trail, which doubles as a foliage tour in the fall, and admiring the city’s historic architecture in beautiful Boston Common.
+And because the weather is still mild and the crowd's thinner, fall is the perfect time to enjoy Faneuil Hall Marketplace, the city’s historic waterfront, packed full of shops with various harvest goodies and unique fall-themed gifts.
 Fall also marks the start of football season, a major event in New England.
 The spirit of the season is alive and well in Boston!

 Romantic and vibrant best describe New York in the fall as the weather cools down and the foliage of Central Park turns into a painting.
 Gotham hosts numerous street fairs and festivals, and other seasonal events at some of the city’s top attractions.
-Or head upstate for some classic fall fun for the entire family, like apple picking, corn mazes and hay rides.
+Or head upstate for some classic fall fun for the entire family, like apple picking, corn mazes, and hayrides.

 While most people think of the Eastern Seaboard when it comes to seeing fall foliage, parts of the West Coast put on quite a show as well, made even more dramatic with soaring coastline views and mountainous backdrops.
 One such place where autumnal beauty abounds is Portland, Oregon, where leaf peepers can revel in the best of fall in the city.
-Best spots to experience the splendor include downtown’s South Park, rural Sauvie Island, the historic Pittock Mansion, and the exotic Japanese Gardens.
+The best spots to experience the splendor include downtown South Park, rural Sauvie Island, the historic Pittock Mansion, and the exotic Japanese Gardens.